zoho/zcrm-nodejs-sdk/README.md

 username and password can be given here if you already have one created for your MySQL.
 The above keys specified in configuration.properties file are all optional.

+user_identifier can be set in two ways .
+1.Mentioning it in api.user_identifier in configuration.properties file
+2.Can be set via code using set setUserIdentifier.

+If user_identifier is not set via both the ways then default value 'zcrm_default_user' will be set by the sdk itself .

 ##Token Storage Mechanism